 The History of The Shopping Bag: Part Two – Single-Use Plastic Bags

-Shopping bags are such a normal part of everyday existence that most people used to never give them a second thought.
-That all changed back in 2007, when San Francisco made waves by passing a ban on single-use plastic bags.
+Reusable grocery shopping bags are such a normal part of everyday existence today, that a lot of people never give them a second thought.
+That’s because of what happened back in 2007 changed it all, San Francisco made waves by passing a ban on single-use plastic bags.
 While San Francisco’s ban would go through several revisions and did not become official until 2012, it got a lot of people across the U.S. thinking about shopping bags.
 In this second installment of our two-part series, we’re going to look into the history of single-use plastic bags.
 Be sure to catch up on the first part in this two-part series and learn more about the history of reusable bags.

 Accidental Origins of Polyethylene

 In 1933, chemists in Norwich, England accidentally produced polyethylene.
 It would take time, but this plastic would go on to become one of the most used materials in the world.
 In 1960, Celloplast, a Swedish company, figured out how to make bags using thin film polyethylene.
 By 1965 Celloplast employee, Gustaf Thulin Sten, had perfected the process and invented what is known as the T-shirt plastic bag.

 Introduction to American Shoppers

 Single-use plastic shopping bags first became available in the U.S. in 1979.
 In 1982, two of the largest grocery store chains in the country, Safeway and Kroger, began offering single-use plastic bags to their customers.
 However, at this point, plastic bags were still not catching on in every place.